 - Certification stating loan proceeds were disbursed to the Borrower in accordance with the following allowable PPP uses: to pay (1) payroll costs, (2) certain employee benefits relating to healthcare, (3) interest on mortgage obligations, (4) rent, (5) utilities, and (6) interest on any other existing debt obligations incurred before February 15, 2020, for the applicable Covered Period, which has been extended to 24 weeks pursuant to the Paycheck Protection Flexibility Act, unless the Borrower elects to keep the original 8-week period.
 (See Tab 5.)

-Note: The Entire Purchase Package along with associated tabs pages, Memorandum, and Certification should be electronically submitted to the SBA using Send This File.
+Note: The Entire Purchase Package along with associated tabs pages, Memorandum, and Certification should be electronically submitted to the SBA.

 McCarter & English, LLP, can assist lenders with requesting that the SBA honor a PPP loan guaranty upon a borrower’s default.